2/5/2020 12:00:00 AM

 The winners of each category have been chosen by the YKC team at the Kennel Club, and will now face a public vote, with the overall winner to be announced at Crufts, on Sunday 8th March.

-For over thirty years, Ed and Cindy McAlpine have presented the Shaun McAlpine Trophy at Crufts in memory of their son, Shaun, who had himself achieved considerable success as a dog handler.
+For over 30 years, Ed and Cindy McAlpine have presented the Shaun McAlpine Trophy to the winner of the award at Crufts, in memory of their son who sadly died.
+Shaun had himself achieved considerable success as a dog handler.